 A multi-year monitoring period provides responsible emitters with time to implement emissions reduction projects, acquire Australian carbon credit units (ACCUs) or average out peaks and troughs in emissions.

 If a facility has emissions that exceeded (or is reasonably likely to exceed) its safeguard baseline for a financial year (a default monitoring period), it may apply for a multi-year monitoring period.
-The multi-year monitoring period can be a two or three year period and provides responsible emitters with additional time to reduce average net emissions so that they are at or below the facility’s average baseline for the period.
+The multi-year monitoring period can be a 2 or 3 year period and provides responsible emitters with additional time to reduce average net emissions so that they are at or below the facility’s average baseline for the period.
 Average net emissions can be reduced by either reducing actual emissions from the facility, or by surrendering ACCUs.